 Rent a Scooter in Pai and Explore!

 Get a scooter at one of the many places that rent them out (for around $5.00 a day, cheaper if you rent for a week at a time and haggle) and head out of town to immerse yourself in nature.
-Drive south to Pai Coffee Love for spectacular valley views, north on a 60 kilometer jaunt that takes you high into the hills to visit Lod Cave, or simply drive around aimlessly and let yourself get a little lost.
+Drive south to Pai Coffee Love for spectacular valley views, north on a 60-kilometer jaunt that takes you high into the hills to visit Lod Cave, or simply drive around aimlessly and let yourself get a little lost.
 We did so every day and never got tired of discovering a new view.

-Things to Do in Pai – Food Stalls on the Walking Street in Pai
+Food Stalls on the Walking Street in Pai

 Meander down Pai’s main drag (adorably named “Pai Walking Street”) at night and sample some of the fantastic eats found among the long line of food stalls.
-Our favorite tasty treat were fried vegetarian dumplings that were whipped up by an elderly Thai woman.
+Our favorite tasty treat was fried vegetarian dumplings that were whipped up by an elderly Thai woman.
 They were delicious, fried fresh before our eyes, and extremely cheap.
 Whatever your culinary bent, you will find something to eat on Pai’s Walking Street.

 River Tubing in Pai

 Pai River is scenic and deserves some exploration.
-The best way to do so is to rent a tube from one of the many shops that offer it in town, hire a tuk-tuk to take you a few kilometers up river, and float back into town.
+The best way to do so is to rent a tube from one of the many shops that offer it in town, hire a tuk-tuk to take you a few kilometers upriver and float back into town.

 Bring some cold brews, but please remember to not litter in or around the river.
 We saw a couple of people chucking beer cans into the water, which is a pretty shitty thing to do.
 Bring a trash bag of some sort with you, preferably a reusable one!

-Things to Do in Pai – Visit Pai Canyon
+Visit Pai Canyon

 Pai Canyon is a picturesque canyon located some 8 kilometers due south outside of Pai.
 The canyon’s red ridges and orange soil makes it reminiscent of the Grand Canyon (in super miniature form).
 We highly recommend you try to catch at least one sunset here, as they can be quite spectacular.
 There is currently no fee to enter.